Levy changes for businesses

 Remains under existing classification unit |

-The No Claims Discount adjustments will no longer apply for the 2027 levy year onwards.
-From this date your Work levy will be calculated using a rate determined by your business activity (Classification Unit) only.
+- From the 2027 levy year onwards, No Claims Discount adjustments will no longer apply.
+Your Work levy will be calculated on your business activity (Classification Unit) only.

-If you’re an employer or a shareholder employer, you’ll first see a change in your provisional invoice you receive in 2026.
-For self-employed, you will see a change in the invoice you receive in 2027, unless you cease self-employment part way through the 2026 levy year (1 April 2025 to 31 March 2026).
+- If you’re an employer or a shareholder employer, you’ll see this change in your provisional invoice you receive in 2026.

 If you are currently on a 3-month or 6-month instalment plan you do not pay any interest.
 From 1 April 2026, interest will apply to all instalment plans.